SVRECCO/SVRECCO/README.md

 ### 🔭 What I'm Working On

 - **Cloud hosting platform**, **Remote Work and Collaboration Tools**, **Hardware encryption devices**.
-- I'm always eager to collaborate on interesting and innovative projects, so feel free to reach out!

 ### 🌱 Programming Languages